Data Pipelines: The Hammer for Every Nail

 For big data and complex data processing, data pipelines have emerged as a popular solution for managing and manipulating data.
 They provide a systematic approach to extract, transform, and load (ETL) data from various sources, enabling organizations to derive valuable insights.
 However, as with any technology trend, data pipelines have not been immune to misuse and overuse.
 In this article, we explore the idea that data pipelines have become the new anti-patterns, as they are often misapplied and misunderstood.
-I have written my thoughts about this topic a few years back but not a lot changed since then.
+I have written my thoughts about this topic a few years back but not a lot changed since then (see here).

 The DAG Model and the Misconception